Mail Forwarding Japan Post: How to Forward Mail Online

 Step 1.
 Go to Japan Post’s e-Tenkyo site.

-Scroll down just a tad, and you’ll see the following section.
+Once you are on the E-tenkyo website, scroll down just a tad, and you’ll see the following section.

 First things first, you’re going to need a Yuubin ID, so if you don’t have one of those, click on the Yuubin ID button.
 And then let’s go to Step 2.